 What to Bring: Soft soles shoes for walking, hat, sunglasses, sunscreen, smart casual clothing

-Cancellation Fees: Apply to bookings cancelled inside 60 days of travel
+Cancellation Fees: Apply for bookings cancelled inside 60 days of travel

 Fit to travel: A Certificate of Fitness to travel by the clients doctor is required for passengers over 75 years of age and/or passengers with limited mobility